 How do I register to vote?

-How can I get an absentee ballot?
-Are there important deadlines?
+How can I get a mail-in ballot?

 Can I vote in person before Election Day?